Core Principles of Interprofessional Practice

 • Describe one's own conflict management style.

-• Demonstrate a three-step approach to managing conflict.
+• Demonstrate basic skills in a three-step approach to managing conflict.

 5. Session 5 - How can we work together?
 Leadership and Membership